Vivioli87/memory-game/testing_readme.md

 The website was tested on the following browser types.
 All browser versions were up to date.
 - **Google chrome** - best performance with all cookies allowed.
-- firefox
+- Firefox
 - Safari
+- Edge
+- Opera (tested on ubuntu Linux)
 - Samsung Internet
 - Google chrome for Android

+The website does not work on Internet Explorer (javaScript does not function for some reason), please use Edge if you need to use a microsoft browser.

 The website is functioning and fully responsive on all above mentioned browsers.